jllllll/llama-cpp-python-cuBLAS-wheels/workflows.md

 - `*-avx.yml`

 These are copies of other workflows with build matrices limited to specific configurations.
 For the most part, I made these to rebuild previous versions of llama-cpp-python as needed to support new configurations that were added to the main workflows.
-They do not currently include the recent build optimizations I made to the main workflows.
-As a result, they are much slower than they would be otherwise.

 Batch build workflows
 ----